jainegi645/neog-markEleven/README.md

-# Is Your Birthday Palildrom or not
+# Is Your Birthday Lucky or not

 a js app to check is selected Birthday is a lucky or not.